 In addition, Lighthouse School continues to provide virtual learning, together with wellbeing and safeguarding support, remotely to all students.

-As part of our virtual school provision, we are sending all students Daily Home Learning Menus.
-This is a daily collection of new learning activities that are shared for a wide range of subjects - including SaLT, Independent Living Skills and Wellbeing.
+As part of our virtual school provision, we are providing students with daily home learning activities.
+This is shared via Daily Home Learning Menus, however, we are transitioning to using Microsoft Teams.
+This includes learning activities from a wide range of subjects - including SaLT, Independent Living Skills and Wellbeing.
 Students will receive different learning activities based on their group.

 We are also providing support for families so students can work towards their EHCP objectives in the home environment.
-This includes creating bespoke resources, facilitating virtual peer interactions, and providing additional EHCP work alongside the Daily Home Learning Menus.
+This includes creating bespoke resources, facilitating virtual peer interactions, and providing additional EHCP work alongside the learning activities.

 Please see the Government Guidance for vulnerable students